Recreational Boating Information for the Northwest

 Seattle Opening Day

 As always, the Opening Day Parade starts at noon the first Saturday in May with the blast of a cannon and the raising of the Montlake Bridge.
 Seattle Yacht Club's Opening Day has become the nation's largest regional celebration of water, spring, and the opening of boating season.
-Participating yachts will be decorated to illustrate the 2013 theme for Opening Day, "Hawaiian Magic".
+Participating yachts will be decorated to illustrate the 2020 theme for Opening Day, "ROCK AROUND THE DOCK."

 Opening Day in Seattle is a family affair; families decorate their boats for the festivities and parades; spread blankets on the shoreline and spend hours watching and picnicking.
 Families dream of the boats they someday will own.